hacl-star/hacl-star/README.md

 By default, you have to select what you want to `make`:
 ```
 HaCl* Makefile:
+- 'make build' will build a shared library (no verification)
 - 'make verify' will run F* verification on all specs, code and secure-api directories
 - 'make extract' will generate all the C code into a 'hacl-c' snapshot (no verification)
-- 'make build' will build libraries (no verification)
 - 'make test' will test everything (no verification)
 - 'make world' will run all our targets (except make prepare)
 - 'make clean' will remove all artifacts of other targets
 ```

+All targets require to install F* and Kremlin except `make build` that uses the 'hacl-c' snapshot from `snapshots/hacl-c` to generate a shared library.

 # Performance